Surgery and Medicine at Tweed House

 We always strive to improve at Tweed House and are constantly updating our methods and procedures in line with evidence based medicine.
 Some examples of how we have done this are:

-- We have recently started to use Sevoflurane inhalational anaesthetic.
+We now use Sevoflurane inhalational anaesthetic.
 Sevoflurane is commonly used in paediatric medicine, but is not as widely used in veterinary medicine, where Isoflurane is usually the anaesthetic of choice.
 Sevoflurane allows much finer control off anaesthesia meaning patients are more quickly controlled in their depth of anaesthesia.
 We felt that if Sevoflurane is good enough for our children it is good enough for our pets and as an animal version is available and has been shown to have these extra advantages we have updated our anaesthesia protocols.

-- We have begun working with Roger Wilkinson and Iole Giannitrapani of Ultrasound4pets.
-Roger and Iole are very experienced veterinary surgeons and have further qualifications in internal medicine, ultrasonography and cardiology.
-Working with Roger and Iole means that our standard of care can only increase as our diagnostic abilities are improved.
+We have begun working with Ultrasound4pets.
+They are very experienced veterinary surgeons and have further qualifications in internal medicine, ultrasonography and cardiology.
+Working with them means that our standard of care can only increase as our diagnostic abilities are improved.

 We have changed our surgical preparation procedures to include ChloraPrep® Patient Preoperative Skin Preparation.
 Chloraprep is used widely by the NHS for iv catheter placement and surgical preparation procedures and has been shown to provide rapid, prolonged and proven effect against microorganisms such as MRSA.
 Check that your vet is using ChloraPrep®.
 We also changed our surgeon scrubbing guidelines to include Sterillium®, an alcohol based hand scrub with proven superior surgical disinfection.
 It also contains an emollient meaning our surgeons' hands are a lot softer!

 We carry out audits of our surgeries and procedures to ensure our clinical outcomes are acceptable.